-202 General Psychology: Applied Psychologies (3)

-An introduction and overview of the foundations, concepts, principles, and applications of psychology.
-Topics include learning, behavior, emotion, cognition, personality theories, psychological disorders, psychological treatments and healthy psychology.

-221 Child Psychology (3).

-Study of the growth and development of the individual from conception through early adolescence, with emphasis on physical, perceptual, motor, cognitive, language, personality, and social development.
+- General Psychology: Applied Psychologies (3) An introduction and overview of the foundations, concepts, principles, and applications of psychology.
+Topics include learning, behavior, emotion, cognition, personality theories, psychological disorders, psychological treatments and healthy psychology. - 221 Child Psychology (3).
+Study of the growth and development of the individual from conception through early adolescence, with emphasis on physical, perceptual, motor, cognitive, language, perso social development.
+Includes studies of major developmental theories and concepts the adolescence, with emphasis on physical, perceptual, motor, cognitive, language, personality, and social development.
 Includes studies of major developmental theories and concepts that are applied to childhood as well as research methods used in the study of children.